 To reverse this trend and become successful, distributors must be willing to put aside outmoded thinking and adopt new business models that can thrive in today’s dynamic market and be agile enough to adapt to the emerging market realities of tomorrow.moment-of-truth-for-distributors KPMG 2020

 Alex is the leader of the Strategy Group in the US.
 He has more than 20 years of M&A and strategic advisory experience as a strategy consultant, private equity principal and business operator.
 Alex has helped clients build enterprise value, optimize free cash flow and accelerate growth via acquisitions, geographic and product line expansion, and corporate restructuring.

-Distribution, Featured Report, News, Reports
+Distribution, News, Reports